EXPECTED AUTUMN 2018

 Where to Buy

-Since this will be set up as a “Print on Demand” book, the chances of it being found in a physical store will be slim—but your local store should be able to order it for you, either through their usual supply system or (if they are an independent retailer) through IndieBound.
+Since this will be set up as a “Print on Demand” book, the chances of it being found in a physical store will be slim to none—but your local store should be able to order it for you, either through their usual supply system or (if they are an independent retailer) through IndieBound.

-**Links will be provided when the book has made its way along the chain of distribution (expected December 2017)
+**Links will be provided when the book has made its way along the chain of distribution (expected Autumn 2018)

 - Direct from the Publisher (with the option to have it signed and/or personalized)